DamarisLa/SimiSTR/README.md

 Manipulation of a Referencefile in order to simulate STR!!

 The simulator takes a haploid file as reference(.fasta) and a region file (.bed) containing information about known STR-regions as input.
-All of supplied regions can be modified in
+All of the supplied regions can be modified in
   - expansion (% of regions that will randomly be positive or negative expanded [0.00-1.00]),
   - mutation (% chance for a base to be substituted [0.00-1.00]),
   - number of indels (X times less likely than chance for mutation to insert or delete a base [0.00-1.00]).